khoaguin/ml-ops/ml-engineering-for-production-cousera/course2-ml-data-lifecycle-in-production/week3-assignment-data-pipeline-components/README.md

-# Week 3 Assignment: Data Pipeline Components for Production ML
+# Assignment: Data Pipeline Components for Production ML

 In this assignment, we will carry out the first 3 steps of a production machine learning project - Data ingestion, Data Validation, and Data Transformation.